ArcherDotBuild/NodeJS-v2/README.md

 How modules are just consuming JavaScript in general and not just NodeJS.

-There is no GUI in Node.js, no HTML or CSS.
+There is no GUI in NodeJS, no HTML or CSS.
 This also means there aren't any scipt tags to include JS files into our application.
-Node.js uses modules to to share your JavaScript with other JavaScript in your apps.
+NodeJS uses modules to to share your JavaScript with other JavaScript in your apps.
 No window or globals needed.
 If you've ever done `window.App = window.App || {}` then you'll like this!.

 #### What is a module